 Skip to content

-How to Start Private Browsing and New Tabs in Firefox Computer
+Open Private Window and New Tabs in Firefox on the Computer

-Firefox is one of the most popular and well-known browsers, especially for Computers.
-The users must be used to its navigation and tabs opening process.
-In case you do not want your search history, passwords, or anything to get saved, then enable private mode by clicking on New Private Window in the menu section of Firefox.
+The Firefox browser allows multi-tasking with a feature to open new tabs and windows.
+If you do not want your search history, passwords, or anything saved, enable private mode by selecting New Private Window in the menu section.

 1. Launch Mozilla Firefox on your computer.

-2. Click the More horizontal 3bar icon button for the options menu at the top of the page.
+2. Click the More horizontal 3-bar icon options menu at the top of the page.

 3. Select New Private Window from the available list.

-You can now start browsing away without fear of having a search history, download list, and other private information saved on the browser.
+You can now start browsing away without having a search history, download list, and other private information saved on the browser.

-1. Launch the website page that already has links on the Firefox browser.
+1. Launch the website page with links on the Firefox browser.

 2. Right-click on any link that you wish to open in private.